kgxsz/devops-101/part-four/README.md

 - go to the `PIPELINES` tab, hit the cog icon on the top right hand of the pipeline panel
 - go to the `package` stage's `Stage Settings` panel and select the `Jobs` tab
 - select the `package` job and then `Add new task`
-- select `more` for the type of task
+- select `More` for the type of task
 - fill in the fields as follows:

     |Field| Value|